-- Gas type is the same as that listed on the water heater data plate. - ☐ Gas line equipped with shut-off valve, union, and drip leg. - ☐ Adequate pipe size and approved pipe material. - An approved noncorrosive leak detection solution used to check all connections and fittings for possible gas leaks.
+- Gas type is the same as that listed on the water heater data plate. - □ Gas line equipped with shut-off valve, union, and sediment trap. - $\hfill\square$ Adequate pipe size and approved pipe material. - An approved noncorrosive leak detection solution used to check all connections and fittings for possible gas leaks.
+If such a solution is not available, use a mixture of dish washing soap and water (one part soap to 15 parts water) or children's soap bubble solution.
+Bubbles forming indicate a leak.
 Correct any leak found.